CDonosoK/robocop_description/README.md

                 |- gazebo
                 |- images
                 |- ...
             |- ...

+        |- ...

 ```

+## How it's estructured: 📚
+### Codes:
+- The codes are in the folder `codes`, in this folder you can find the codes that are represented as nodes for controlling the robot, controlling the camera and tracking lines and other things.

+### Gazebo:
+- The gazebo main files such the materials, the physics and the plugins are in the folder `gazebo`, in this folder you can find evrything that is related to the gazebo.

+### Launch
+- The launch files are in the folder `launch`, in this folder you can find the launch files that are used to start the robot and the camera, and everything that is related to the gazebo.¿ and rviz.

+### Worlds
+- The worlds are in the folder `worlds`, in this folder you can find the worlds that will create the environment for the robot.

+### Maps
+- The maps are in the folder `maps`, in this folder you can find the maps that the robot create from the world and navigate with them.

+### URDF
+- The URDF files are in the folder `urdf`, in this folder you can find the URDF files that are used to create the robot.

 ## Shopping list: 🛒
 When using ROS, Gazebo and Rviz for the simulations it will not be necessary to have the robot physically, however, the shopping list of the components that are used will be left here.